Microscopic Theory of a Fluctuation-Induced Dynamical Crossover in Supercooled Liquids

 where $h_0^{\mathrm{R}}(k)$ is the right eigenfunction of the stability operator corresponding to the largest eigenvalue, calculated at the mode-coupling transition \cite{biroli2006inhomogeneous, szamel2013breakdown}.
 The constants $b_\pm$ and the bare lengthscale $\xi_0$ can be expressed in terms of known quantities.
-We read off from Eq.~\eqref{eq:X3_asymptotic_non_ergodic} the diverging correlation length $\xi = \xi_0 \varepsilon^{-1/4}$ identified in previous work \cite{biroli2006inhomogeneous}.
+We read off from Eq.~\eqref{eq:X3_asymptotic_non_ergodic} the diverging correlation length $\xi = \xi_0 |\varepsilon|^{-1/4}$ identified by Biroli \textit{et al.} \cite{biroli2006inhomogeneous}.